Workshops

 This information session/dialogue will provide a short introduction to ChatGPT and its strengths and shortcomings.
 It will also offer guidance on how to develop acceptable use policies, use ChatGPT in the classroom, and mitigate cheating.
 We’ll leave plenty of time for questions and discussions as well.

-Building Canvas for Your Face-to-Face Course iconBuilding Canvas for Your Face-to-Face Course
+Building Canvas for Your Face to Face Course iconBuilding Canvas for Your Face-to-Face Course

 Have your students been asking you to use the Canvas Gradebook?
 Want to ensure all your due dates automatically show up on your students’ calendars?
 Bring your assignment descriptions and other course information to the workshop and we’ll work to get Canvas set up to work efficiently with your face-to-face course.